galtproject/galtproject-docs/whitepaper/en/Whitepaper.md

 - Arbitrators Governance groups;
 - Global governance;

-On the "Arbitrators Governance groups" level, the protocol participants (the Property owners, Oracles, Galt Holders) elect the Arbitrators and determine the Group parameters such as:
+On the "Arbitrators Governance groups" level, the GALT holders use their stake to elect the Arbitrators and determine the Group parameters such as:

 - the Oracles and Arbitrators Deposit amounts;
 - the Oracles and Arbitrators minimum fee;